Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • A Deputy appointed by the Court of Protection; or

-• Someone else authorised to sign by the Court of Protection
+• Someone else authorised to sign by the Court of Protection.

 Best Interests decisions

 We often come across instances where our clients are told that person X is terminating the tenancy.
-Person X does not have capacity to do this and it tends to occur in situations where that person needs to move to somewhere with more intensive care arrangements.
+Person X does not have the capacity to do this and it tends to occur in situations where that person needs to move to somewhere with more intensive care arrangements.
 This has all been decided by way of a ‘best interest’s decision’.

-A best interest decision can decide where someone should live.
+A best-interest decision can decide where someone should live.
 What it is not able to do is to lawfully terminate a tenancy agreement for that person.
 Only someone who is acting under a Power of Attorney or a Deputyship can do this.

 The other alternative is a Court Order.